eonist/eonist.github.io/_posts/_2019-05-03-Automating-app-store-screenshots.md

 My notes on automating screenshots for the app store<!--more-->.

+> The quality on an app’s screenshot is fundamental in the decision of buying/downloading on the AppStore.

 ### Requisites:
 1. Download and install Fastlane Snapshot for terminal: [https://github.com/fastlane/fastlane/releases](https://github.com/fastlane/fastlane/releases)
 2. Install brew: [https://brew.sh](https://brew.sh) (Needed for imagemagick)